selvanrajamony/lemalabs_ml_course/README.md

 # Lema Labs ML Course

-This is my projects that i am learning and working in Lema Labs ML Course ciriculam
+This is my projects that i am learning and working in Lema Labs ML Course